Cynz300/Scientific_Networking/README.md

 Of those 1486243 had a citation count and an author. ~ 99.1% is still usable.
 (0.9% removal)

-There are 1245030 journals with keywords notated, roughly 16.23% have no keywords
+There are 1245030 publications with keywords notated, roughly 16.23% have no keywords

-## Insights from Non-Influential Articles
+## Key Insights from Non-Influential Articles

-* Praxis der Informationsverarbeitung und Kommunikation ceased running in 2016 - means Information processing and communication practice
-* SIGGRAPH Computer Animation Festival is a festival - more URL links
-* Datenschutz und Datensicherheit - Data Protection and Data Safety

-* Almost submissions are all only one author with 0 - negligble keywords tend to get 0 citations though some of the venues are high performing
+* Almost all publications with 0 citations are with only one author.
+* Publications with negligble keywords tend to get 0 citations.
 * Most authors submitted to one journal/ group - if submit to other areas, its only a one off.
-* Encyclopedias themselves get cited, but not necessarily the individual contributor
+* 75% of all submissions have 3 or fewer authors

 ## Hypothesis Testing